fnando/i18n-js/MIGRATING_CONFIG_FOR_USERS.md

 ## 6. The `check` key was removed

 The `check:` root key is no longer a recognised configuration option and will cause a validation error if present.
-Remove it from your config file.
+If you used `check.ignore` to suppress known-missing translation keys, move those entries to `lint_translations.ignore` — it serves the same purpose.

 **Before**